skalenetwork/skale-consensus/docs/block_signature_verification.md

 During the proposal phase, the block proposer will:

-* generates an unsigned proposal.
+* generate an unsigned proposal.
 The unsigned proposal is composed of proposal JSON header and the list of binary transactions.
 * compute $EcdsaProposerSignature$ of the proposal
 * add it to proposal JSON header.